 I hope you find our Web site informative.
 In June 2008 I was honored by the Rancho Cucamonga Chamber of Commerce as their Small Business of the Year.
 I am very pleased and proud to have been recognized with this award.

 All optometrists do not practice behavioral optometry.
 This is a highly specialized field and personal belief in how vision affects every aspect of a person’s performance.
 A behavioral optometrist believes that vision is much more than just having 20/20 sight.
 You may very well have 20/20 eyesight and still not be able to perform certain visual tasks at 100%, i.e. reading, computer work, hand-eye coordination as pertains to sports, intricate detailed work, driving, and much, much more.
 As a behavioral optometrist, I believe in getting to know and understand my patients and their day to day life functions.
-I believe that every patient is unique unto themselves with their own specific visual demands.
+I believe that every patient is unique unto themselves with their own specific visual demands, visit site.
 My success has been based on the personal care and time I devote to those patients who call on me for help and guidance.

 I am truly dedicated to helping my patients.